MJoergen/touchdown_db/README.md

    between board position and index is far from trivial.

-The difference in number of board positions is because some illegal positions are allowed in the index representation.
+The difference in number of board positions is because some illegal positions are allowed in these index representations.
 For instance, in the first representation there is nothing to prevent both players occupying the same square.
 Furthermore, both representations 1 and 2 allow players to have more than four pawns on the board.